 Phone: 978-744-8918 x 13

-Olaf’s practice involves a full range of maritime, environmental, insurance and commercial matters.
-He represents numerous underwriters, insurers and protection & indemnity (“P&I”) clubs, as well as many vessel owners, fishing companies, marinas, tug and barge companies, passenger vessel operators, banks, private lenders and investors.
-Additionally, Olaf assists both individuals and businesses in a wide array of general civil matters.
+Attorney Olaf Aprans' practice involves a full range of maritime, environmental, insurance and commercial matters.
+He represents numerous underwriters, insurers and protection and indemnity (“P&I”) clubs, as well as many vessel owners, fishing companies, marinas, tug and barge companies, passenger vessel operators, banks, private lenders and investors.
+Additionally, Attorney Aprans assists both individuals and businesses in a wide array of general civil matters.

-Olaf has considerable experience in casualty investigations, oil spills and crisis response and litigation resulting from marine casualties.
-Olaf has significant trial, appellate and arbitration experience relating to admiralty and maritime cases, environmental pollution matters, commercial disputes, personal injury, cargo and property damage, and insurance coverage litigation.
+Attorney Aprans has considerable experience in casualty investigations, oil spills and crisis response and litigation resulting from marine casualties.
+He has significant trial, appellate and arbitration experience relating to admiralty and maritime cases, environmental pollution matters, commercial disputes, personal injury, cargo and property damage, and insurance coverage litigation.

-Before joining Farrell Smith O’Connell, Olaf worked for nine years at a prominent maritime defense firm in Boston, Massachusetts and for two years at Holmes, Weddle & Barcott, PC in Seattle, Washington.
-Olaf brings the unique perspective of practicing admiralty and maritime law on both the East and West Coasts and representing interests in both the New England and Alaska fishing industries.
+Before joining Farrell Smith O’Connell, Attorney Aprans worked for nine years at a prominent maritime defense firm in Boston, Massachusetts and for two years at Holmes, Weddle & Barcott, PC in Seattle, Washington.
+He brings the unique perspective of practicing admiralty and maritime law on both the East and West Coasts and representing interests in both the New England and Alaska fishing industries.

-Before becoming an attorney, Olaf worked for most of his life as a deckhand onboard F/V BLACK PEARL harvesting lobster out of Gloucester, Massachusetts with his father and brothers.
-Olaf attended the University of Massachusetts at Amherst tuition free and graduated with a Bachelor of Arts cum laude in Philosophy.
-Olaf attended New England School of Law on a full tuition merit scholarship and graduated magna cum laude in the top 10% of his class.
-While in law school, Olaf served as an Editor on the New England Law Review, was a student prosecutor for the Essex County District Attorney, and interned for the Hon.
+Before becoming a lawyer, Attorney Aprans worked for most of his life as a deckhand onboard F/V BLACK PEARL harvesting lobster out of Gloucester, Massachusetts with his father and brothers.
+He attended the University of Massachusetts at Amherst tuition free and graduated with a Bachelor of Arts cum laude in Philosophy; attended New England School of Law on a full tuition merit scholarship and graduated magna cum laude in the top 10% of his class.
+While in law school, he served as an Editor on the New England Law Review, was a student prosecutor for the Essex County District Attorney, and interned for the Hon.
 David A. Lowy, who presently sits on the Massachusetts Supreme Judicial Court.

-Olaf lives in Gloucester, Massachusetts with his wife and children and often assists local community causes.
+Attorney Aprans lives in Gloucester, Massachusetts with his wife and children and often assists local community causes.
 In the past he has served on the board of directors of The Gloucester Adventure, Inc., which is entrusted with restoring and maintaining the schooner Adventure.
-Olaf has also provided assistance to Sail GHS (Gloucester High School Sailing Team), and the Gloucester Harbor Community Development Corporation.
+He has also provided assistance to Sail GHS (Gloucester High School Sailing Team), and the Gloucester Harbor Community Development Corporation.